 Constellation (constellation.com) was one of EGL's best performers over the course of 2023 and has maintained its momentum so far this year.
-The manager says the company is able to leverage its position as one of the largest and most reliable clean energy suppliers in the US with a portfolio including nuclear, solar, wind, and hydro, producing about 10% of the country's carbon-free generation.
-Notably, the manager says that it also boasts the largest nuclear portfolio in the US, which it believes provided the catalyst for the rally in 2023 as the technology experienced a renewed shift in momentum.
+The company is able to leverage its position as one of the largest and most reliable clean energy suppliers in the US with a portfolio including nuclear, solar, wind, and hydro, producing about 10% of the country's carbon-free generation.
+Notably, it also boasts the largest nuclear portfolio in the US, which provided the catalyst for the rally in 2023 as the technology experienced a renewed shift in momentum.

-The manager believes that Constellation's nuclear expertise continues to provide the foundation for the company's growth thanks to its ability to supply clean baseload power for data centres.
-It says that as it operates in wholesale markets, it can also sell its power at competitive prices, without needing government permission to raise rates.
-The manager says that this momentum was reflected in its Q1 earnings results where the company trounced consensus 2024 earnings guidance and longer-term growth targets.
+Constellation's nuclear expertise continues to provide the foundation for the company's growth thanks to its ability to supply clean baseload power for data centres.
+As it operates in wholesale markets, it can also sell its power at competitive prices, without needing government permission to raise rates.
+This momentum was reflected in its Q1 earnings results where the company trounced consensus 2024 earnings guidance and longer-term growth targets.

-The manager notes that like Vistra, increases in the earnings outlook have meant that valuations have remained reasonable despite shares more than doubling over the past year, although it says Constellation does now trade on a reasonable premium to its peers.
-Positively, it says the the company maintains a strong balance sheet and impressive free cash flow growth, and given the potential upside associated with increased energy and carbon free electricity demand, the manager believes that it remains possible that ongoing earnings momentum can offset the current multiple expansion.
+Like Vistra, significant increases in the earnings outlook have meant that valuations have remained reasonable despite shares more than doubling over the past year, although Constellation does now trade on a reasonable premium to its peers.
+Positively, the company maintains a strong balance sheet and impressive free cash flow growth, and given the potential upside associated with increased energy and carbon free electricity demand, it remains possible that ongoing earnings momentum can offset the current multiple expansion.